Gearonix/grnx-utils/packages/eslint/README.md

 Custom `eslint` configuration built on top of [eslint-kit](https://github.com/eslint-kit/eslint-kit) presets. <br/>
 Adds eslint plugins like `@nx` , `prefer-arrow` and more.
+The config will be expanded in the future.

+[Eslint-kit](https://github.com/eslint-kit/eslint-kit) is a library that provides ready-made eslint presets and it belongs to Evgeny Zakharov.

 ## Installation